 Cell-based therapy for cardiovascular diseases

-Stem/progenitor cells are reported to importantly contribute to tissue regeneration in numerous ischemic diseases and are currently considered for therapeutic purposes.
-Our investigations make use of several experimental models of human ischemic diseases (animal models of myocardial infarction, hind limb ischemia, wire injury) as well as high resolution imaging technology and advanced cell-based assays.
-All these approaches are used to uncover the fundamental aspects of stem cell transplant, with direct implications for human health, as they may produce significant improvements in the life quality of patients with ischemic heart disease.
+Stem and progenitor cells are reported to importantly contribute to tissue repair in numerous ischemic diseases and are currently considered for therapeutic purposes.
+Our investigations make use of animal models of human ischemic diseases (e.g. myocardial infarction or hind limb ischemia mouse models) as well as in vivo imaging and advanced cell-based assays.
+All these research models are jointly used to identify actionable early cellular and molecular changes in order to develop next-generation cell therapies in cardiovascular medicine.

 Fundamental mechanisms of cardiac function decline in natural ageing process

 Aging is a progressive process of functional decline that develops at multiple levels and increases the risk for cardiovascular pathologies.
 Our lab is interested in the active role of cardiac fibroblasts (cFb) in the ventricular remodeling associated to the natural aging process, as well as in cell-specific signaling pathways upon interference with myocardial infarction.
 The population of cFb is composed of adventitial and interstitial fibroblasts, which are geometrically interspersed between cardiomyocytes and are of the appropriate molecular program to allow rapid responsiveness after injury.

 Previous findings demonstrated that cFb is a unique cell type (as opposed to a generic body-wide cell) that retains its embryological cardiac identity and is engineered to make part of the cardiac microenvironment, with a critical role in the structural and mechanical maintenance of the cardiac tissue.